Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Pirates

 Lourdes Gurriel Jr. At The Plate

-- In 32 games this year (41.6%), Gurriel has picked up an RBI, and in 13 of those games (16.9%) he had two or more.
-He has also driven home three or more of his team's runs in six contests.
+- Gurriel has driven in a run in 32 games this season (41.0%), including 13 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.